 C. External URL (Required): Provide a YouTube or Vimeo link of the video in this form field.

 Create a short (3 minutes or less) video.
 The purpose of this video is to demonstrate the Technology Readiness Level (TRL, see https://go.nasa.gov/1OPJtq6) of development of your innovation – is it deployed in the field (for ROD fungi or other detection), is it tested in a lab, is it an idea modeled using software?

-D. Solution Files (Required): Upload a document (.pdf, .doc, or .docx) that describes your solution.
+D. Solution Files (Required): Describe your solution.
 Refer to the Challenge Criteria in this document for more detail on how applications will be judged.